-In order to achieve continued growth in transit ridership, START will implement Bus Rapid Transit (BRT) along the Jackson-to-Teton Village corridor (see Figure 2-3).
+In order to increase achieve continued growth in transit ridership, ~~at all times of the year~~ START will implement Bus Rapid Transit (BRT) along the Jackson-to-Teton Village corridor (see Figure 2-3).
 This will require a cooperative effort between START, Wyoming DOT, the Town and the County.
 BRT would include the following elements:

 - Addition of a bus/HOV lane along WY-22.
 START and Teton County will work closely with WYDOT during project development of WY-22 between Jackson and WY-390 (see Major Capital Projects - Group 1 in Chapter 5) to explore the potential of dedicating new lane capacity to an exclusive bus/HOV (high occupancy vehicle) lane. - Intersection prioritization.
 Design of the Y intersection and WY-22/WY-390 intersection will include signal and/or lane prioritization for buses.
-Implementation of this design feature will require coordination with WYDOT during project development of the Major Capital Projects - Groups 1 & 2 respectively (see Chapter 5). - Streamline Travel Times.
-Bus travel times will be improved by prioritizing highway access for buses along West Broadway, WY-22 and WY-390. - Increase Service Levels.
-Both frequency and hours of operation. - Branding.
-Enhance visibility of the new BRT service and differentiate it from other START transit service. - Off-Board Fare Collection.
+Implementation of this design feature will require coordination with WYDOT during project development of the Major Capital Projects - Groups 1 & 2 respectively (see Chapter 5). - Streamline Route Alignments Travel Times.
+Bus ~~trip travel~~ times will be improved by ~~eliminating detours in the route alignments and/or~~ prioritizing highway access for buses along West Broadway, WY-22 and WY-390. - Increase Service Levels.
+Both frequency and hours of operation. - Branding. ~~To e~~Enhance the visibility of the new BRT service and differentiate it from other START transit service. - Off-Board Fare Collection.
 Implement fare collection before boarding at major stops (such as Teton Village and Stilson) to reduce dwell times and reduce travel times.